JulNicole06/data-visualization-final-project/README.md

 - Review #4: "When I am choosing anything from the drop down menu in the 2nd attempt, the year changes from 2011-2016-2012-2016-2013-2016 and so on.
 Is that a bug?"

+- Review #5: "What do I notice ?

+*Healthcare support operations and Social service operations which are one of the noble working areas have one of the lowest wages.
+Even Repair and Installation sector earns more than it.

+*California is one of the better places to work in as it provides one of the best average wages.

+Question about the data ?

+*None

+What relationships do you notice ?

+Over the years, average wage of people employed in sectors like Computer and Management rise sharply whereas people in health sector didn't get any significant increase.
+States on the coastal regions have comparitively higher avg wage.

+Main take away

+*Avg wages for jobs involving Computers and Management are growing at a faster rate.
+Hence people working in MNC's are offered more wages than the people working in unorganised sector."

 # Resources
 1. https://www.bls.gov/oes/tables.htm - data in .xls format for each year was downloaded from the Bureau of Labor Statistics website